ander-vieira/42zeus/README.md

 Once installed, you will need to start a new terminal process to be able to use the "zeus" command.

-Usage: "zeus \<directory\>" command will test the directory passed by the argument, as a relative or absolute path.
+Usage: "zeus \<directory\>" will test the directory passed by the argument, as a relative or absolute path.
 For example, to test the current directory, you can use:

 	zeus .